TAVR (Transcatheter Aortic Valve Replacement)

 If you’re experiencing symptoms of Aortic Stenosis – which include a heart murmur, shortness of breath, chest pain, and/or lightheadedness – talk with your doctor about getting a referral to the UR Medicine Heart Valve Clinic.

-Our team will evaluate you to see if the TAVR procedure is right for you.
+Our team will evaluate and review the risks and benefits to TAVR that are specific to you.
 The UR Medicine Heart Valve Clinic provides the most comprehensive care in the region for structural heart disease – like aortic stenosis.

 Your evaluation will include: